BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 3. The validation shall be carried out separately for homogeneous risk groups.
 It shall be carried out separately for the best estimate, the risk margin and technical provisions calculated according to the market value of financial instruments which reliably replicate future cash flows in accordance with Article 40 of this Regulation.
-It shall be carried out separately for technical provisions where the matching adjustment referred to in Article 77b of Directive 2009/138/EC is applied.
+It shall be carried out separately for technical provisions where the matching adjustment referred to in Article 77b of Directive/EC is applied.
 In relation to the best estimate, it shall be carried out separately for the gross best estimate and amounts recoverable from reinsurance contracts and special purpose vehicles.
 In relation to non-life insurance obligations, it shall be carried out separately for premium provisions and provisions for claims outstanding.
 --- Page 167 ---
 ##### Article 265

 **Valuation of technical provisions — documentation**